Mazyod/Mazyod.github.io/source/_posts/2011-11-18-the-usual-fail.markdown

 - UIWebview
 ---

 Obviously enough ..
 I have failed to be the frequent poster I dreamt of being.
 (Why is dreamt not a word?
 Someone please contact the association responsible and force them to add it).
-Well, I WAS out of the country for more than a week.
-And I WAS bombarded with 2 projects and 2 midterms that I had to prepare within a week.
+Well, I **was** out of the country for more than a week.
+And I **was** bombarded with 2 projects and 2 midterms that I had to prepare within a week.
 Fortunate enough for me, I finished the projects and both midterms got postponed :D.

 Well, I doubt anyone finds that interesting, so going to something that might actually be useful and interesting.
 Dama chat!